Home / Patients and Visitors /

 Price Transparency

-Harvard University Health Services is committed to providing price transparency as part of your rights as a patient while also in compliance with Federal and Massachusetts State laws.
+Harvard University Health Services is committed to price transparency.
+Price transparency is the practice of making the cost of medical services readily available so that patients can compare the prices between different providers and understand the potential cost of care before receiving treatment.
 When you know what to expect to pay for your healthcare services, you can feel more prepared to explore your options as you navigate your care with us.
-Your health insurance plan type or the inability to predict specific treatment plans may impact the ability of your healthcare providers to provide exact estimates for your out-of-pocket costs.
+HUHS provides cost estimates upon request, although in some instances, your health insurance plan type or the inability to predict specific treatment plans may impact its ability to provide exact estimates for your out-of-pocket costs.

-• For more information about eligibility and insurance plans we accept at Harvard University Health Services, please visit our Eligibility and Insurance Page
+- For more information about eligibility and insurance plans accepted at Harvard University Health Services, please visit our Eligibility and Insurance Page.

-• If you have questions about your Harvard Student Health Fee, Harvard-sponsored Student Insurance Plan, or Harvard University Group Health Plan, you can reach the Member Services Department at (617) 495-2008 or email MServices@huhs.harvard.edu.
+- If you have questions about your Harvard Student Health Fee, Harvard-sponsored Student Insurance Plan (SHIP), or Harvard University Group Health Plan (HUGHP), you can reach the Member Services Department at (617) 495-2008 or email MServices@huhs.harvard.edu.

 Your Rights & Protections Against Surprise Medical Bills